 ✅ And much, much more!

-What are retail stocks?
+What are Retail Stocks?

-In the financial markets, stocks are broken down into 11 different sectors that represent the overall economy.
+In the financial markets, stocks are broken down into 11 different stock sectors that represent the overall economy.
 These include sectors like energy, basic materials, industrials, healthcare, financial and many others.
 The term 'retail' falls in the consumer discretionary stock sector.

 The consumer discretionary stock sector comprises a variety of different retail companies that we all use on a daily basis and is usually where most people's income goes.
 These are companies where we spend money because we want to but don't necessarily need to.